 The first goal must be – at least partially – achieved for the user engagement to take place, allowing users to access the cloud resources in a federation-like test-bed.

-The main steps achieved towards the technical integration re:
+The main steps achieved towards the technical integration were:

-Accounting: ithin the task force a new draft standard for an accounting usage record Cloud Accounting Record (CAR) has been developed.
+Accounting: Within the task force a new draft standard for an accounting usage record -the Cloud Accounting Record (CAR) - has been developed.
 This profile is undergoing a peer-review updating process while the cloud test accounting infrastructure is being merged within the EGI production- grade APEL service.

-Information discovery: New service types have been created in GOCDB to describe cloud resources and servicesost of the service instances the testbed are now registered.
+Information discovery: new service types have been created in GOCDB to describe cloud resources and services.
+Most of the service instances that make up the testbed are now registered.
 Cloud resource providers are also publishing the details of the services they are operating using the GLUE2 information schema – which is being extended to fully support cloud resources – and the information are aggregated in a Top-BDII operated by EGI.

 Monitoring: The SAM service has been extended to perform basic checks for the availability of the interfaces exposed by cloud services.
 The configuration of the dedicated SAM instance is automatized retrieving the list of the services to monitor from the GOCDB.

 Interoperability: The integration of cloud resources within the production infrastructure is being completed by making available two general-purpose OCCI clients that will allow every EGI user to access federated cloud resources in a transparent and standardized way.
 The Task Force has been pushing requirement for the OCCI implementations currently available, establishing a close relationship with the OCCI development community.
 CDMI has been confirmed as the common interface for cloud storage management in EGI.
-Plugins for X509 authentication are being developed for the main cloud platforms used in the federation: penstack and pennebula.
+Plugins for X509 authentication are being developed for the main cloud platforms used in the federation: Openstack and Opennebula.

 Engagement with user communities: